-- 1. Employers shall be assessed for collectability. - a.
-In the initial phase (Phase 1), accrual shall be applied to large accounts employers starting CY 2020.
-Phase 2 covering all active employers was implemented in CY 2022. - b.
-The employer must be paying for at least three years and with continuous payment for the last six months which shall be recomputed by semester. - c.
-Accrual shall stop if the employer has no payment for three consecutive months prior to applicable month. - 2.
-Contribution collections from active regular employers who pass the collectability assessment shall be accrued using as basis the electronic Collection System (e-CS) which automates the generation of Payment Reference Number (PRN). - 3.
-Analysis of the accrual report: - a.
-The generated PRN shall be recorded as receivable, and revenue based on the applicable month. - b.
-If the employer paid, the accrual entries will be cleared or will be adjusted accordingly if with error. - c.
-Provision for impairment shall be recorded in accordance with existing ECL policy.
+- Employers shall be assessed for collectability. - In the initial phase (Phase 1), accrual shall be applied to large accounts employers starting CY 2020.
+Phase 2 covering all active employers was implemented in CY 2022. - The employer must be paying for at least three years and with continuous payment for the last six months which shall be recomputed by semester. - Accrual shall stop if the employer has no payment for three consecutive months prior to applicable month. - Contribution collections from active regular employers who pass the collectability assessment shall be accrued using as basis the electronic Collection System (e-CS) which automates the generation of Payment Reference Number (PRN). - Analysis of the accrual report: - The generated PRN shall be recorded as receivable, and revenue based on the applicable month. - If the employer paid, the accrual entried will be cleared or will be adjusted accordingly of with error. - Provision for impairment shall be recorded in accordance with existing ECL policy.